Kalkiklyg/python_practice/README.md

-# 🚀 Python Problem-Solving Practice
+# 🚀 Python + SQL Problem-Solving Practice

 This repository contains my daily problem-solving practice in **Python**, focused on strengthening logic building, coding skills, and clear communication with the computer.